 175 Fort Wayne Ave, Richmond, IN

-At Little Sheba’s restaurant you get try a child size Sheba Signature Trail brownie.
+At Little Sheba’s restaurant, you get to try a child-size Sheba Signature Trail brownie.

 Chocolate Trail Stops Near the Indiana/ Ohio Border

 Two of the locations are a short drive from the border of Indiana and Ohio.

 At Quiet Harmony Ranch, you can enjoy a large piece of fudge, buy a toy elk in the gift shop, and admire the elk outside.

 In the winter the gift shop is still open so make sure you check out the additional adventures that are available with the elk in the summer months.

 Today’s Harvest is a short drive from Quiet Harmony Ranch offering samples of either a chocolate donut, chocolate iced donut, or ice cream with chocolate.

 Non-Chocolate Stops on the Chocolate Trail Passport